How it Works#

 On the left side of the main window, you will find a sidebar.
 This bar has buttons for the standard views you can switch between, a quick link to the Build Manuscript tool, and a set of project-related tools and quick access to settings at the bottom.

 New in version 2.2: A number of new formatting options were added in 2.2 to allow for some special formatting cases.
-At the same time, a small formatting toolbar was added in the editor.
-It is hidden by default, but can be opened by pressing the three dots icon in the top right corner.
+At the same time, a small formatting toolbar was added to the editor.
+It is hidden by default, but can be opened by pressing the button in the top right corner of the editor header.

 Project Tree and Editor View#